SECTION 1: SCOPE OF APPLICATION

 220.127.116.11 In the request for a quote for interpreting services, the client should include information about the required type of interpreting (simultaneous or consecutive interpreting) and the desired interpreting technology.
 We must be provided with materials for familiarising and preparing ourselves for the assignment at least two weeks prior to the first day on which the interpreting services are required.

-18.104.22.168 In addition, the client must include information in the request for a quote for interpreting services on the location and date of the assignment and provide the name of a contact person.
+18.104.22.168 In addition, the client must include information in the request for a quote for interpreting services regarding the location and date of the assignment and provide the name of a contact person.

-We assume no liability for errors for proofreading/copy-editing services that we perform.
+We assume no liability for errors in the scope of proofreading/copy-editing services that we perform.
 The client bears sole responsibility for the materials that it provides and undertakes to adequately review these materials for errors prior to publication or printing.

 SECTION 3: TRANSFER OF CLAIMS